 Tasks (icon) — the task list for this client.
 Create, assign, and track action items.
 A badge shows how many tasks are overdue.

-Add Change (button) — a quick way to add a Change to be made without navigating to the Changes tab.
+Add Change (button) — a quick way to add a Change to be made without navigating to Planning > Changes.
 Pick a category, type a description, done.

-When you're viewing the Guides sub-tab, you'll also see a Print icon that generates a printable version of the client's Guide.
+When you're viewing Guides, you'll also see a Print icon that generates a printable version of the client's Guide.